jgraykeyin/cavesandcatacombs/README.md

 * Boss battle at level 20
 ** Defeating the boss ends game

-* Playsound library is required to run, please install with python3 -m pip install pillow
+* Playsound library is required to run, please install with python3 -m pip install playsound